 The diary of Dr. Hertha Nathorff (née Einstein) paints a vivid and at times nightmarish picture of the Jewish physician’s experiences in Nazi Germany.
 On April 24, she describes a visit with her parents in her native Laupheim in Swabia.
 Many Jewish shops had been sold, and their owners had emigrated.
 The Nazis’ efforts to malign and isolate the Jews had been so successful that passers-by were afraid to greet her.
 Her father had informed her that he was not going to sell the company which had been in the family’s possession for four generations and that he would prefer that it perish along with their name.
-The degree of isolation experienced by German Jews at the time is also evident in another episode mentioned in the diary.
-Dr. Nathorff is amazed at the fact that her former professor had the courage to ask a patient to give Nathorff his regards.
+The degree of isolation experienced by German Jews at the time is also evident in another episode mentioned in the diary: Dr. Nathorff is amazed at the fact that her former professor had the courage to send her regards through a patient.

 Little more than a month after the Nazi takeover of Austria, a cascade of new regulations and actions taken by the new regime leaves little room for optimism.
 The Jewish Telegraphic Agency reports for April 14 from Vienna that Jews within 50 kilometers of the Czechoslovak border are to be expelled.
 Nazi commissars will be put in charge of Austrian businesses at the latter’s expense.
 According to the JTA, in the case of hundreds of Jewish-owned businesses, this provision has already been enforced.
 Finally, a law has been introduced establishing new procedures for determining the racial status of illegitimate children.
 The one positive item in this substantial dispatch is the prospect that all Jews currently interned at the Dachau concentration camp will not only be released but will also receive permits to enter Palestine.